Joeyh021/arduino-blinky/README.md

 ## Compilation

-The code can be compiled to a using `cargo-objcopy`, which compiles and outputs to a binary in one go
+The code can be compiled using `cargo-objcopy`, which compiles and outputs to a binary in one go

 ```
 cargo objcopy --release -- -O binary blink.bin